att-cloudnative-labs/kubesweeper/README.md

   * Failed
 * Pod restart threshold
   * 144
-    * If the pod restart threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then KubeSweeper will delete the associated resources
+    * If the pod restart threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then Kubesweeper will delete the associated resources

 Helm function configurations can be found in ```~/helm/kubesweeper/values.yaml```.